YashMishra0101/Git-Inspector/readme.md

 Note: By default, Git-Inspector displays information for the GitHub user with the username "yashmishra0101" (which is myself).

+## 🌐 Live Demo

+You can see a live demo of the project at https://yashmishra-gitinspector.netlify.app/

 ## Features

 - Search for GitHub users using their username